redabourial/deezer_assignement/README.md

 ### 6. The workflows do not use caching
 I didn't have time to implement it.
 ### 7. The fibonnaci computation is convoluted
 I choose to use the matrix exponentiation method for [computing fibonnaci](https://github.com/redabourial/deezer_assignement/blob/master/backend/users/models/user.py#L34).
 While not the most straightfoward method it is the fastest.
-My though is that specs change and you should always implement the fastest method at the cost of having to redo things.<br/>
+My though is that specs change and you should always implement the fastest method for n -> &infin; .<br/>
-For the record it has the same speed (~5 iterations) as this implementation for x in [50,55].
+For the record i known it is slower than this implementation for x in [50,55] :
 ```
 def fibonacci(x):
     # Start with a state corresponding to fib(50)